SMTG-Bham/galore/paper.md

 Lorentzian energy distribution of the photoelectrons, while instrumental factors, including the width of the X-ray source and analyser resolution, give rise to a Gaussian line shape.
-Franck--Condon phonon broadening is caused by the variation in binding energies as a structure vibrates and gives around
-0.8 eV of Gaussian broadening in oxide materials.[@Cox1983; @Nelin2011; @Regoutz2015]
+Franck--Condon phonon broadening is caused by relaxation of atomic positions in response to creation of a photohole, as well as thermal population of vibrationally excited states before photoionisation, and gives around 0.8 eV Gaussian broadening in metal oxides.[@Cox1983; @Nelin2011; @Regoutz2015]

 Photoemission spectra for the same material will vary depending on the radiation source used.